ewpratten/ewpratten.com/content/blog/2020-09-24-Gopro-Webcam.md

 date:   2020-09-24
 written: 2020-09-13
 tags: video cameras workflow
+extra:
     excerpt: >-
         As my courses have moved mostly online, I have looked to improve my live video setup.
 This post covers how I stream sharp HD video at home, and some interesting quirks of the setup.
 redirect_from:
  - /post/XcaM04o4/
  - /XcaM04o4/